-- 19.1 The DNDLT and the school understand that the UK GDPR does not prevent or limit the sharing of information for the purposes of keeping children safe. - 19.2 The school will ensure that information pertinent to identify, assess and respond to risks or concerns about the safety of a child is shared with the relevant individuals or agencies proactively and as soon as is reasonably possible.
-Where there is doubt over whether safeguarding information is to be shared, especially with other agencies, the DSL will ensure that they record the following information: - Whether data was shared - What data was shared - With whom data was shared - For what reason data was shared - Where a decision has been made not to seek consent from the data subject or their parent - The reason that consent has not been sought, where appropriate - 19.3 The school will aim to gain consent to share information where appropriate; however, will not endeavour to gain consent if to do so would place a child at risk.
+- 19.1 The DNDLT and the school understand that the UK GDPR does not prevent or limit the sharing of information for the purposes of keeping children safe. - 19.2 The school will ensure that staff have due regard to their ability to share personal information for safeguarding purposes, and that fears about sharing information must not be allowed to obstruct the need to safeguard and protect pupils.
+The DNDLT will ensure that staff are: - 19.2.1 Confident of the processing conditions which allow them to store and share information for safeguarding purposes, including information, which is sensitive and personal, and should be treated as 'special category personal data'. - 19.2.2 Aware that information can be shared without consent where there is good reason to do so, and the sharing of information will enhance the safeguarding of a pupil in a timely manner. - 19.3 The school will ensure that information pertinent to identify, assess and respond to risks or concerns about the safety of a child is shared with the relevant individuals or agencies proactively and as soon as is reasonably possible.
+Where there is doubt over whether safeguarding information is to be shared, especially with other agencies, the DSL will ensure that they record the following information: - Whether data was shared - What data was shared - With whom data was shared - For what reason data was shared - Where a decision has been made not to seek consent from the data subject or their parent - The reason that consent has not been sought, where appropriate - 19.4 The school will aim to gain consent to share information where appropriate; however, will not endeavour to gain consent if to do so would place a child at risk.
 The school will manage all instances of data sharing for the purposes of keeping a child safe in line with the Child Protection and Safeguarding Policy.